raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/scriptsshdeny.png)

-2. Linux Stress: Generating a high amount of CPU usage on VM servers to verify that Kibana picks up data.
+**2. Linux Stress: Generating a high amount of CPU usage on VM servers to verify that Kibana picks up data.**
 - While in Jump-box go inside the container and login to your web server VM.
 ```bash
    $sudo docker container list -a